-You will be equipped for traditional roles with graphics studios and creative agencies such as Senior Designer, Art Director, Studio Manager and Production Manager.
+On graduation you will be able to pursue a variety of careers in the established professions of graphic design and illustration.
+You will be equipped for traditional roles in graphics studios and creative agencies such as Senior Designer, Art Director, Studio Manager and Production Manager.

 The programme will also prepare you for self-employment and entrepreneurial ventures - ideal for those interested in pursuing an independent creative practice.

 Your programme is made up of a number of core modules which are part of the course framework.
 Some programmes also have optional modules that can be selected to enhance your learning in certain areas and many feature a dissertation, extended report or research project to demonstrate your advanced learning.

 This module is shared by all students studying on taught postgraduate programmes at Liverpool School of Art and Design and allows you to collaborate across programmes.